scraptechguy/SpeechCheck/README.md

 # AzureCup 2021 project - speech recognition and subsequent speech check

 ## The main code is in SC_main.py file, don't forget to input valid key, endpoint and region.
-(Only Azure)
+(Only MS Azure)

 All links you might need are in the Links file.
 Issues I encountered on the way are in the IssuesIEncountered file. :)